STABILIZING INTERFACE

 Stage 12 sustains inspection integrity and execution continuity.

-12 — Controlled Access, Cleaning, and Inspection Support
+12 — Controlled Access, Cleaning, Inspection & Recovery Support

 Platform Basket —